CSC207-2022F-UofT/course-project-group-72/README.md

 It also contains workflow documents that give instructions on how to manage your Github repository and how to use Github Projects for efficient collaboration.

 ## Checklist For Your Project
-- [ ] Verify the correct settings for your project repository
+- [x] Verify the correct settings for your project repository
-- [ ] Set up Github Projects
+- [x] Set up Github Projects
-- [ ] Create the implementation plan using issues and Github Projects
+- [x] Create the implementation plan using issues and Github Projects
-- [ ] Create deveopment branches for your features
+- [ ] Create development branches for your features
 - [ ] Use pull requests to merge finished features into main branch
 - [ ] Conduct code reviews